It is our choices that show who we truly are, far more than our abilities, Harry Potter.

 For instance, we can argue that families in third world countries lack access to adequate sanitation, safe drinking water, good roads, health services, basic education, and therefore, they are less likely to succeed academically and professionally.

-It is also true that our genes determine our skin, eyes and hair color, our height, the probability of developing certain diseases, and many will argue that they will affect or dictate our abilities, preferences, and emotions.
+It is also true that our genes determine our skin, eyes and hair color, our height, the probability of developing certain diseases, and many will argue that they will affect our abilities, preferences, and emotions.

 I accept that these factors (genetics, education, physical environment, society, etc.) play a very important role in our lives.